vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the afternoon, I went to downtown Berkeley.
 I first went to Trader Joe's where I bought groceries.
 I checked out at 4:21 PM.
-After that, I went to Udupi Palace and got a spinach masal dosa.
+After that, I went to Udupi Palace and got a spinach masala dosa.
 I wore a surgical mask.